stockholm-react-js/meetups/events/181115-svt-meetup.md

 **Description:** This summer I joined the team working on the latest Battlefield game, and since then I’ve learned a lot about their tools and practices, and how to deliver a high-quality product under tight deadlines.
 Today I am ready to share the unique experience I had there - case of using web technologies for a AAA game development.
 We are gonna learn how to ensure code quality and enforce good practices using AST checks.

+Maksim is software development consultant at 0+x.
+He specializes in web development and is passionate about functional development in JavaScript using ReactJS and React-Native.

 **Link:** {{Any link}}

 # Lightning talks
 **By:** Bohdan Liashenko

 **Title:** How to stop reading code and start delivering

+Bohdan is software development consultant at 0+x.

 # Food / Drinks
 **Food:** {{Comma seperated list of different food}}